shahritika276-droid/Prodigy_InfoTech_DS_Internship/README.md

 "Task 02

-Performed data cleaning and EDA on the Black Friday Sales dataset to explore customer purchasing patterns."
+Performed data cleaning and EDA on the Black Friday Sales dataset to explore customer purchasing patterns.

+"Task 03

+Built a Decision Tree Classifier to predict concrete strength categories based on chemical composition.